 The stats for Celiac disease seem to be scattered.
 Two decades ago, it was considered to be extremely rare in the United States (1:10000).
 But more recent studies, with more accurate methods of detection, place the incidence rate as high as 1:33 or 1:57.
 So, it seems like the increase in incidence may have to do with our methods for diagnosis and definition of the disease.
 Additionally, and as mentioned above, “gluten sensitivity” is a category that has only recently been added to the medical lingo.
 Its diagnosis is most accurately done through a “double-blind, placebo-controlled gluten challenge test“, which is not easy to do, so it’s possibly being over-diagnosed (and in many cases self-diagnosed).
 In a double-blind test, 68% of patients receiving gluten had clinical symptoms, versus 40% of those receiving the placebo.

-A review last fall in Nature pointed out that our change in diet may also be a cause for the increase in gluten-related disorders.
+A review in late 2015 in Nature pointed out that our change in diet may also be a cause for the increase in gluten-related disorders.
 The authors note that the spread of the Mediterranean diet, increase in the amount of gluten used in the production of bread, mechanization of farming and overall increased use of wheat, may all be contributing to “gluten-related pathology”.
 A paper published in 2010 in Theoretical and Applied Genetics identified that the variety of wheat we use today has more gluten than varieties that were cultivated over 100 years ago.
 As such, traditional plant breeding may be a contributing factor to the increase in gluten-related sensitivities.

 So now we get to the key question: do GMOs have anything to do with the “increase in gluten allergies”?